-Our current multi-location automobile dealership model of 33 franchised automobile dealerships located in seven provinces enables us to serve a diversified geographic customer base and enjoy benefits not available to single location dealerships.
-In addition, by operating five dealerships in Greater Edmonton, Alberta, six dealerships in Grande Prairie, Alberta, three dealerships in Prince George, British Columbia, three dealerships in the Greater Toronto Area, three dealerships in Winnipeg, Manitoba, as well as four dealerships in Fraser Valley area of British Columbia, we are able to gain the advantages associated with a "platform" of dealerships in a single geographic area.
+Our current multi-location automobile dealership model of 53 automobile dealerships (60 franchises) located in eight provinces enables us to serve a diversified geographic customer base and enjoy benefits not available to single location dealerships.
+In addition, by operating nine dealerships in Greater Calgary, Alberta, seven dealerships in Greater Edmonton, Alberta, six dealerships in Grande Prairie, Alberta, three dealerships in Prince George, British Columbia, four dealerships in the Greater Toronto Area, three dealerships in Ottawa, Ontario, four dealerships in Winnipeg, Manitoba, as well as four dealerships in the Fraser Valley area of British Columbia, we are able to gain the advantages associated with a "platform" of dealerships in a single geographic area.

 Our franchised automobile dealerships are operated as distinct profit centres in which the dealer principals are given significant autonomy within overall operating guidelines.
 This autonomy, combined with the dealer principals' understanding of their local markets, enables the dealer principals to effectively run day-to-day operations, market to customers, recruit new employees and gauge acquisition opportunities in their local markets.
 Our dealer principals are required to take an active, hands-on approach to operating their respective dealerships.
 Each dealer principal is supported by a complete management team that provides oversight and management over every facet of the business.
-While each member of a dealership's management team, other than the dealer controllers, reports directly to the head office finance group.
+While each member of a dealership's management team, other than the financial controllers, reports directly to the dealer principal, they also report to one or more members of our head office senior management team.
+The financial controllers report directly to the head office finance group.
 Our reporting structure is designed to facilitate the sharing of ideas and market intelligence in an efficient and effective manner.